jasonsiders/apex-database-layer/docs/DML.md

 Assert.isNotNull(account?.Id, 'Account was not inserted');
 ```

 To simulate failed DML operations, you must first indicate to the `MockDml` class that it should fail.
-Most use cases can be handled by calling the `fail()` method, which will cause each DML operation to fail:
+Most use cases can be handled by calling the `fail()` method, which will cause all subsuquent DML operations to fail:

 ```java
 DatabaseLayer.useMocks();